-The median nerve passes through the carpal tunnel in the wrist.
+- The median nerve passes through the carpal tunnel in the wrist.
 It controls some of the movements of the thumb, as well as sensation in the thumb, the index and middle fingers, and half of the ring finger.

 Carpal tunnel syndrome is 5 times more common in women than in men and most often occurs in people between the ages of 30 and 60.

-Other tests may include:
+Other tests that the doctor may recommend can include:

-- Blood tests – if your doctor suspects an underlying condition, such as diabetes, rheumatoid arthritis or underactive thyroid.
+- Blood tests: if your doctor suspects an underlying condition, such as diabetes, rheumatoid arthritis or underactive thyroid.

-- X-ray – to exclude other causes of wrist pain, such as arthritis or a fracture.
+- X-ray: to exclude other causes of wrist pain, such as arthritis or a fracture.

-- Ultrasound scan – to examine the structure of your wrist.
+- Ultrasound scan: to examine the structure of your wrist.

 Treatment for carpal tunnel syndrome depends on the severity of your symptoms and how long you have had them.
+Treatment will also depend on whether you have other conditions that may need further treatment such as arthritis, diabetes or another injury).
 In some cases, symptoms improve within a few weeks.
-You may be able to help ease discomfort by:

 - taking frequent breaks to rest your hands